Kieran Richardson: Manchester United

-At the start 2005–06, Richardson declined a further loan spell at West Brom in an attempt to win a regular place at Old Trafford.
-He made his break in Manchester United's first eleven in September 2005, when he appeared as an emergency left back, in place of the injured Gabriel Heinze.
-He soon returned to midfield however, where he made several good performances.
+At the start of 2005–06, Richardson declined a further loan spell at West Brom in an attempt to win a regular place at Old Trafford.
+He made his break in Manchester United's first eleven in September 2005, when he appeared as an emergency left back in place of the injured Gabriel Heinze.
+He soon returned to midfield, however, where he made several good performances.
 In October 2005, Richardson celebrated his 21st birthday by signing a new four-year contract with United.
 He went on to appear 36 times and score six goals that season.

 In 2006–07, Richardson's chances to establish himself in the first team were limited, mainly playing in the League Cup and the FA Cup.
-However, Richardson felt Alex Ferguson's wrath as the youngster shouldered some of the blame for United's below-par performance against Crewe Alexandra in the League Cup.
+However, Richardson felt Alex Ferguson's wrath, as the youngster shouldered some of the blame for United's below-par performance against Crewe Alexandra in the League Cup.
 Ferguson publicly declared that Richardson and others would benefit from spending some time in United's reserve team.
 He scored one of United's goals in the 4–1 FA Cup semi-final win over Watford, that put them into the final at the new Wembley Stadium.